hww/UnityTFSM/README.md

     switch (...)
     {
         // your event handlers
+        default:
+            // in other case, to deliver event to curent state base.OnStateEvent(evt);
+            break;
     }
-    // in other case, to deliver event to curent state base.OnStateEvent(evt);
 }
 ```